YazidMa/ADA_website/index.md

 # Abstract

 In 2016, the world was completely astonished: Donald Trump was elected president while all the surveys done until this moment estimated Hillary Clinton winner.
 The four following years were marked by shocking declarations on Twitter, controversies, and withdrawal from previous agreements.
-But even if this president had been highly criticized by a part of the international community, he was almost ready to run a seond term on 2020.
+But even if this president had been highly criticized by a part of the international community, he was almost ready to run a second term on 2020.
 In order to understand better how Donald Trump brought support to his cause, two main parameters must be studied: what was his program before and after his nomination, and how his popularity rating evolved among time.

 # Introduction